This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 Server Initialization Flow

-The server follows a standard initialization pattern: parse CLI arguments, configure logging, initialize the DataStore, and start the WebSocket server.
+The server follows a standard initialization pattern: parse CLI arguments, configure logging, initialize the DataStore, create a service endpoint, and start the muxio-tokio-rpc-server.

 sequenceDiagram